sleede/fab-manager/doc/environment.md

 This parameter concerns events, plans, user's avatars, projects and steps of projects.
 If this parameter is not specified the maximum size allowed will be 2MB.

+    MAX_CAO_SIZE

+Maximum size (in bytes) allowed for CAO files uploaded on the platform, as project attachments.
+If this parameter is not specified, the maximum size allowed will be 5MB.

     DISK_SPACE_MB_ALERT

 Threshold in MB of the minimum free disk space available on the current mount point.